-With more than 90% of the Territory covered by gas licenses, the NT is under serious threat from hydraulic fracturing, or ‘gas fracking’.
+With more than 70% of the Territory's landmass open to gas licenses, the NT is under serious threat from hydraulic fracturing, or ‘fracking’.
 Gas, like coal, is a polluting fossil fuel that is wrecking our climate.
 We absolutely should not be looking for new gas.

 Fracking is an expensive, dirty and dangerous way of extracting gas from layers of shale deep under the ground.
-The process requires millions of litres of water, hundreds of tonnes of chemicals and proppant.
-Drilling for gas destroys our environment, farmlands and cultural landscapes and threatens to contaminate our groundwater supply.
+The process requires millions of litres of water, and hundreds of tonnes of chemicals.
+Drilling for gas destroys our environment and cultural landscapes and threatens to contaminate our groundwater supply.

-ALEC has campaigned to stop fracking in the Northern Territory since 2011, and continues to campaign to block the development of the Beetaloo sub-basin and associated pipelines across the NT.
-Fracking the Beetaloo would increase Australia’s total emissions by up to a 22 per cent - fuelling climate disaster.
+ALEC has campaigned to stop fracking in the Northern Territory for nearly a decade, and continues to campaign to block the development of the Beetaloo sub-basin and associated pipelines across the NT.
+Fracking the Beetaloo would increase Australia’s total emissions by up to 22 per cent - fuelling climate disaster.

 Communities in the NT are in firing line of fracking and the risk this dangerous practice poses to precious groundwater, while the emissions associated with fracking puts all Australians at risk.
 ALEC works alongside these local, regional and national organisations in the campaign to stop fracking.